The Post-impact Evolution of the X-ray Emitting Gas in SNR 1987A Viewed by XMM-Newton: Discussion

 Assuming that the {shocked} ER has a toroidal geometry, its volume can be derived as $V_{\rm ER}=2\pi^2Rr^2d^3$, where $R$ and $r$ are the angular radius and the half-width of the torus, {respectively}, and $d$ is the distance to SNR 1987A.
 We then took the total X-ray emitting volume as $V=f_{\rm tot}V_{\rm ER}$, where $f_{\rm tot}$ is the total filling factor.
 With this volume given, the electron density can be {derived from} the normalization parameter ${\rm Norm}=10^{-14}/(4\pi d^2)n_{\rm e}n_{\rm H}V$, where $n_{\rm H}\approx n_{\rm e}/1.2$ for a fully ionized plasma with near solar abundance.
 The ionization age $t$ can then be {obtained} from $\tau=n_{\rm e}t$.
 By further assuming that the two plasma components are in pressure balance (i.e., $n_{\rm e,LT}kT_{\rm e,LT}=n_{\rm e,HT}kT_{\rm e,HT}$) and share the whole X-ray emitting volume (i.e. $f_{\rm tot}=f_{\rm LT}+f_{\rm HT}$), we were able to constrain these parameters {separately} for each component.

 The geometry parameters $R$ and $r$ of the {shocked} ER in different epochs have been constrained by fitting a ``torus $+$ lobes'' spatial model to the deconvolved Chandra images \citep[e.g.,][]{2009ApJ...703.1752R,2016ApJ...829...40F}.
 Here, we adopt a half-width $r=0.22''$ for all the observations according to \citet{2009ApJ...703.1752R}, who found a nearly constant ring width after $\sim6000$ days.
 On the other hand, the average radius $R$ is increasing due to the expansion of the blast wave.
-For each observation, we set $R$ to be the value obtained by \citet{2016ApJ...829...40F} using the Chandra data taken in a similar epoch.
+For each observation, we set $R$ to be the value obtained by \citet{2016ApJ...829...40F} using the Chandra data taken in a similar epoch ({for the observations taken after 2015, $R$ were estimated by an extrapolation based on the expansion velocity}).
 We adopt a distance to SNR 1987A of $d=51.4$\,kpc based on \citet{2005coex.conf..585P}.
 We use the {\tt vpshock} fitting results for calculations.
 As for ionization ages, we {estimated} both the average $t$ {from} the average $\tau$ obtained in {the} {\tt vnei} fit, and the upper limit $t_{\rm u}$ {from} $\tau_{\rm u}$ obtained in {the} {\tt vpshock} fit.
-The derived electron densities, average/maximum ionization ages, and filling factors are listed in Table \ref{tab:derived_par}.
+The derived electron densities, average/maximum ionization ages, and filling factors are listed in Table \ref{tab:derived_par_nH_fixed}.